By: Blonde Two

 f) Once you have explored the antiquities, head north until you pick up the Eylesbarrow track again, and follow it back to Princetown.

 Now you can go into the pub.
-The sausages are great, but make sure that you drink a Dartmoor Brewery beer!
+The sausages and pies are great, but make sure that you drink a Dartmoor Brewery beer!